 After three or four weeks I improved my typing speed more or less 50%.
 Typing speed has a major impact on the time spent on various tasks that need writing.
 Writing is most of my work.
 The goal was to at least double the typing speed and get to the 50 to 70 words per minute level.

 The program I use is TypeFaster.
 It’s an ancient program, and nobody is developing it anymore, so look for something more modern.
 I use it for historical reasons, having used it years ago when I first wanted to increase my typing speed.

 Another point why TypeFaster may appeal to non-English writers is that it has support for multiple languages and keyboard layouts.
 Even if your language is not supported, like my native Estonian, it’s relatively easy to create your language file.

-If at all possible separate research from writing.
+Separate research from writing.

-If you need to check the facts, but the exact information is not essential at the moment then use a placeholder.
+If you need to check the facts, but the exact information is not essential at the moment, then use a placeholder.
 After you finish your daily writing exercise, go back to the placeholders and put in the correct information.

 Thinking through writing

 One of the most important abilities that daily writing exercise helps to develop is deep thinking.
 You don’t have to publish everything you write.
 Writing out the decisions you have to make, helps you make better decisions.
-Write about
+Write about:

 - why your decision is hard,